 Research says that half of the food displayed in buffets is normally wasted.
-On top of that, food safety regulations mean that only 10-15% of the leftovers can be donated or repurposed.
+On top of that, food safety regulations mean that only 10-15% of the leftovers can be donated or re purposed.

-You can still maintain a full offer by placing low value items in front, to encourage higher consumption, and only refilling when necessary.
+You can still maintain a full offer by placing low-value items in front, to encourage higher consumption, and only refilling when necessary.
 In this way, you can reduce wastage and cost.

 It’s important to find out from which areas waste is coming from in order to make the appropriate changes to correct them.
 Unlike manual methods, technology tools create sophisticated analytics telling you exactly when and where waste occurred.

 Initiatives such as inventory control, stock rotation and adjusting production level will help you manage and reduce waste.
 If you want to learn from experts, click here to see what chefs are doing to prevent food waste, have a more profitable kitchen and help the environment at the same time.

 When new initiatives are led by senior managers who inspire their team to reduce waste and engage them with all the processes, results can be achieved more efficiently.
 Spend time teaching your staff why food waste matters, before you show the team how they can make a difference and help reduce waste collectively.

 Yet chefs too often lack the necessary tools to analyze food waste.
 By using technology, chefs can have more visibility over their kitchen allowing them to make changes to reduce waste.

 Inspire your customer to make a difference: It’s a mistake to think that once the dish has been sold, it does not matter if it gets wasted.
-By analysing plate waste and finding the optimal portion size, guests will still feel satisfied while waste is cut.
+By analyzing plate waste and finding the optimal portion size, guests will still feel satisfied while waste is cut.

 All those engaged in the food sector have a role to play as food waste occurs throughout the supply chain.
 We applaud all companies and individuals taking measure to tackle the issue.